Understanding LSD and Its Risks

 LSD’s effects vary based on several factors, including dose, environment, and a person’s sensitivity.
 The drug typically begins to act within 30 to 90 minutes after ingestion, and its effects can persist for up to 12 hours.

 The short-term effects of LSD are unpredictable and can fluctuate between pleasurable and disturbing experiences.
+Even a single use can trigger intense emotions or sensory overload.
 These immediate effects come from the drug’s ability to alter brain function significantly.

 - Visual disturbances